-This article examines CrowdStrike Holdings and its business model, providing a fundamental analysis of CrowdStrike’s report and a technical analysis of CrowdStrike Holdings’ stock based on its current performance.
-This analysis forms the foundation for the CRWD stock forecast for 2025.
+This article examines CrowdStrike Holdings, its business model, and includes a fundamental analysis of the company’s results.
+It also includes a technical analysis of CRWD shares based on current price dynamics, forming the basis for the CrowdStrike Holdings share price forecast for 2026.

 CrowdStrike Holdings, Inc., founded in 2011, is a US-based cybersecurity company.
 It is known for providing cloud-based solutions that protect against cyberattacks, information security threats, and e-commerce fraud.